liris-xr/AsioAudioUnity/README.md

 - Download and import the Unity Package to the project (see Releases).
 Once done, open the Example Scene on `Assets/AsioAudioUnity/Example/AsioAudioScene.unity`.

 - Identify the ASIO Audio Sources on the Scene, and pick one.
-On the Inspector tab, select the component `Custom ASIO Audio Source` and verify that `Play On Enable` is set to `true`.
+On the Inspector tab, select the component [CustomAsioAudioSource](/docs/Audio%20Components/CustomAsioAudioSource.md) and verify that `PlayOnEnable` is set to `true`.

-- Identify the OSC Manager object on the Scene, and verify on the `OSC Manager` component that the `Out IP` and `Out Port` properties match the ones set on Spat Revolution (respectively by default 127.0.0.1 and 8100).
+- Identify the OSC Manager object on the Scene, and verify on the `OSC` component that the `OutIP` and `OutPort` properties match the ones set on Spat Revolution (respectively by default 127.0.0.1 and 8100).

 - Click Play, and see if audio data is transmitted to REAPER.
-The REAPER track that should get data is the one identified with the `Target Output Channel` on the `Custom ASIO Audio Source` component, which will point to the corresponding ReaRoute input.
+The REAPER track that should get data is the one identified with the `TargetOutputChannel` on the [CustomAsioAudioSource](/docs/Audio%20Components/CustomAsioAudioSource.md) component, which will point to the corresponding ReaRoute input.
-	> Example: On Unity, if a `Custom ASIO Audio Source` has its `Play On Enable` property ticked, and its `Target Output Channel` property set to 3, the REAPER track identified by input ReaRoute 3 should get the data when playing the scene.
+	> Example: On Unity, if a [CustomAsioAudioSource](/docs/Audio%20Components/CustomAsioAudioSource.md) has its `PlayOnEnable` property ticked, and its `TargetOutputChannel` property set to 3, the REAPER track identified by input ReaRoute 3 should get the data when playing the scene.

 <img src="/docs/pictures/finalresult.png" alt="drawing" width="800"/>